Carlos de Sigüenza y Góngora

-Don Carlos de Sigüenza y Góngora (August 14, 1645 – August 22, 1700) was one of the first great intellectuals born in the New World - Spanish viceroyalty of New Spain (Mexico City).
+Carlos de Sigüenza y Góngora (August 14, 1645 – August 22, 1700) was one of the first great intellectuals born in the Americas - Spanish viceroyalty of New Spain (Mexico City).
 He was a criollo patriot, exalting New Spain over Old.
 A polymath and writer, he held many colonial government and academic positions.
-Sigüenza is considered the da Vinci mexicano ("Mexican da Vinci").
+Sigüenza is considered the da Vinci mexicano ("Mexican da Vinci") and among the most important intellectuals from Colonial Spanish America— alongside Juan de Espinosa Medrano.

 Early life

 Sigüenza was born in Mexico City in 1645 to Don Carlos de Sigüenza y Benito, originally from Madrid, and to Doña Dionisia Suárez de Figueroa y Góngora, born in Seville, Spain, whom the elder Don Carlos met following his arrival New Spain in 1640.
 Sigüenza was the second oldest and first male of nine siblings.
 He was related to the famous baroque Spanish poet Luis de Góngora through his mother.
 He studied mathematics and astronomy under the direction of his father, who had been a tutor for the royal family in Spain.